Uamuhammad2/CapstoneProject/tables/readme.md

 # *Results Tables*
-each result will have similar fields denoting generic data about the meet/athlete/etc
+each result will have similar fields denoting generic data about the meet/athlete/etc mdb.Results(Event_name) will denote which table the result is entered in to

 - meet_id
   - match mdb.Meet(Meet_name) to dbo.Meet(primary_name) to get the dbo.meet_id
 - member_athlete